orangkucing/jtag2updi/README.md

 If you use an Arduino as host for this program, be sure that, after burning the software, you disable its auto-reset feature, using one of the techniques described here: https://playground.arduino.cc/Main/DisablingAutoResetOnSerialConnection

-Alternatively, you can use an Arduino without integrated USB/serial adapter, like the pro-mini; in that case, just disconecting the DTR wire will disable the auto-reset.
+Alternatively, you can use an Arduino without integrated USB/serial adapter, like the pro-mini; in that case, just disconnecting the DTR wire will disable the auto-reset.
 Just remember the UPDI chip must be connected to the same supply voltage as the Arduino's MCU!

 ## Building with Arduino IDE